Exabyte-io/documentation/docs/tutorials/dft/chemical/reaction-profile-vasp.md

 We demonstrate the above-mentioned steps involved in the creation and execution of an NEB-based reaction energy profile computation on H3 molecules, using the [VASP](../../../software-directory/modeling/vasp/overview.md) simulation engine, in the following animation.
 Because we are working with 3 intermediate images, we run the NEB [Job](../../../jobs/overview.md) on a total of 6 cores, which is a multiple of 3 as required.

-It can be deduced from the final results for the energy reaction profile, available under the [Results tab](../../../jobs/ui/results-tab.md) of [Job Viewer](../../../jobs/ui/viewer.md), that the size of the activation barrier in this case is of 0.2 eV, in agreement with the outcome of the [other NEB Tutorial](reaction-profile-qe.md).
+It can be deduced from the final results for the energy reaction profile, available under the [Results tab](../../../jobs/ui/results-tab.md) of [Job Viewer](../../../jobs/ui/viewer.md), that the size of the activation energy barrier in this case is of about 0.2 eV, in agreement with the outcome of the [other NEB Tutorial](reaction-profile-qe.md).

 <div class="video-wrapper">
 <iframe class="gifffer" width="100%" height="100%" src="https://www.youtube.com/embed/CpFqp85v4cQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>